Occupational Therapy Medical Billing & Coding Guide for 2023

 Occupational therapy evaluation, high complexity, requiring these components:

-• An occupational profile and medical and therapy history, which includes review of medical and/or therapy records and extensive additional review of physical, cognitive, or psychosocial history related to current functional performance;
+• An occupational profile and medical and therapy history, which includes a review of medical and/or therapy records and extensive additional review of physical, cognitive, or psychosocial history related to current functional performance;

 • An assessment(s) that identifies 5 or more performance deficits (ie, relating to physical, cognitive, or psychosocial skills) that result in activity limitations and/or participation restrictions; and

 • Clinical decision making of high analytic complexity, which includes an analysis of the patient profile, analysis of data from comprehensive assessment(s), and consideration of multiple treatment options.
 Patient presents with comorbidities that affect occupational performance.
-Significant modification of tasks or assistance (eg, physical or verbal) with assessment(s) is necessary to enable patient to complete evaluation component.
+Significant modification of tasks or assistance (eg, physical or verbal) with assessment(s) is necessary to enable the patient to complete the evaluation component.

 Typically, 60 minutes are spent face-to-face with the patient and/or family